raayu83/sqlalchemy-csv-writer/README.md

     writer.write_rows(results)  # pass results of SQLAlchemy query
 ```

-For full example see examples directory.
+For full example see examples directory (uses the [alchemical](https://github.com/miguelgrinberg/alchemical) SQLAlchemy wrapper).

+# Development Nots
+- Linting and formatting using ruff
+- Testing using pytest
+- Dependency management and release using poetry
+- Documentation using mkdocs with mkdocs-material and other plugins, released to GitHub pages
+- CI/CD using GitHub Actions
+- Pull requests are welcome